-Our next event is LASYS in Stuttgart from June 21st to 23rd, booth 7D31 in hall 7
+Our next event is Micronora in Besançon, France from September 27th to 30th, booth 315 in hall C

 DMC allows the user to either import CAD data or create complex trajectories within DMC.
 Not only that but also machine vision can be used to capture the seam and adjust the path based on that.